 Strategies to get higher placement on search engines by bidding on search terms and increase the visibility of a website in search engine results pages; refers almost exclusively to paid search advertising and alternately referred to as pay per click or PPC – used to generate better leads.

 25. Target Audience

 The ideal client persona in mind while strategizing new ad campaigns or content; the group of people who could benefit from a company’s offers – determining a target audience through paid and organic efforts helps to increase sales and grow the reach.

 Take Your Career Into the Digital Marketing Realm With Simplilearn!

 Global digital ad spend will reach $389 billion in 2021, and it’s expected to grow by 17% in the latter half of the year.
 The best career decision would be to match this newfound knowledge about digital marketing terminology with the right skills it takes to make it as a digital marketer.
-Consider signing up for the Digital Marketing Certification Training Course and skill up to become a part of the flourishing digital marketing industry.
+Consider signing up for the IMT Ghaziabad Digital Marketing Program and skill up to become a part of the flourishing digital marketing industry.